Blog · Review Essay · Last reviewed June 16, 2026

 Srnicek gives a practical reading habit: when a system calls itself a platform, ask what it sits between, what it records, what dependencies it creates, what rules it can change unilaterally, and where the rent is collected.
 For AI, add one more question: what new forms of cognition, judgment, and social trust are being routed through the same private control point?

-That makes Platform Capitalism a useful bridge between older critiques of surveillance capitalism and newer arguments about AI infrastructure.
+That makes Platform Capitalism a useful bridge between sibling critiques such as surveillance capitalism and data colonialism and newer arguments about AI infrastructure.
+Where those books foreground behavioral extraction and the appropriation of social life, Srnicek's contribution is to keep the analysis on the business model: the platform as a profit form, not only a surveillance form.
 It shows that the interface is only the front room.
 Behind it are data pipelines, network effects, pricing systems, labor regimes, cloud contracts, model APIs, policy layers, and governance choices that decide who gets to act and who is merely acted upon.

 Sources